G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

-   --2--Create a Bare Metal server: "create-a-bare-metal-server" --2--Create a Virtual Machine: "create-a-virtual-machine" --2--Create a Managed Kubernetes cluster: "create-a-managed-kubernetes-cluster" --2--Create a Kubernetes pool: "create-a-kubernetes-pool" --2--Create a Load Balancer: "create-a-load-balancer" --2--Create a network and subnetwork: "create-a-network-and-subnetwork"
+   --2--Create a Bare Metal server: "create-a-bare-metal-server" --2--Create a Virtual Machine: "create-a-virtual-machine" --2--Create a Managed Kubernetes cluster: "create-a-managed-kubernetes-cluster" --2--Create a cluster with Cilium Load Balancer and DSR: "create-a-kubernetes-cluster-with-cilium-load-balancer-and-dsr" --2--Create a Kubernetes pool: "create-a-kubernetes-pool" --2--Create a Load Balancer: "create-a-load-balancer" --2--Create a network and subnetwork: "create-a-network-and-subnetwork"